alikon/testcom/README.md

-This is the source of Jobs, a Joomla task manager extension.
-Here you will find the component, some plugins of type Job, 2 CLI commands and 2 webservices entrypoint.
+This is the source of my Joomla extensions playground.
+Here you will find components, plugins, modules, CLI Commands webservices entrypoint.

 ## Requirements
 Joomla >= 4.0